rewrite0w0/GithubUserId/README.md

-# What My Github id?
+# what is my github id?